kinvolk/kube-spawn/README.md

   for developers.
 But still, it uses its own way of creating the cluster.
-And also, in our opinion, Docker isn't very good tool for simulating the nodes, since it's an application container engine, not an operaring system container engine (like systemd-nspawn).
+And also, in our opinion, Docker isn't very good tool for simulating the nodes, since it's an application container engine, not an operating system container engine (like systemd-nspawn).
 * [kubeadm-dind-cluster](https://github.com/Mirantis/kubeadm-dind-cluster) -
   it does a great job with using kubeadm, but still, it uses Docker